 Investigators Searching for Suspect in Fatal Shooting at San Gabriel Valley Construction Site

-Sheriff’s detectives are working to identify the gunman after man was found shot dead at a construction site on the border of the City of Industry and La Puente Monday morning.
+Sheriff’s detectives are working to identify the gunman after a man was found shot dead at a construction site on the border of the City of Industry and La Puente Monday morning.

 A man was found suffering from gunshot wounds at a commercial building project in the 14700 block of Nelson Avenue E when deputies responded to a shooting reported there around 9:35 a.m., the Los Angeles County Sheriff’s Department said in a news release.